DesignSafe-CI/DS_Use_Case_template/docs/arduino/usecase.md

 ### Citation and Licensing

-* Please cite [Arduino, P. et al. (2022)](https://peer.berkeley.edu/sites/default/files/2021_chen_final.pdf) to acknowledge the use of resources from this use case.
+* Please cite [Chen, L. et al. (2021)](https://peer.berkeley.edu/sites/default/files/2021_chen_final.pdf) to acknowledge the use of resources from this use case.

 * Please cite [Rathje et al. (2017)](https://doi.org/10.1061/(ASCE)NH.1527-6996.0000246) to acknowledge the use of DesignSafe resources.